 Know your workout plan for the day, or even the week.
 Every weekend, I plan my workouts and write them on the calendar.
 That way I don’t have to decide what workout I’ll do each morning.
 I’ve looked at weather and know if I’m going out for a run or a bike ride or staying in for the trainer or weight lifting or yoga.
 I also register for my yoga class in advance so I’m committed to showing up.

 Start unplugging and winding down at least 30 minutes prior to bedtime.
 An hour is even better, but I understand if you have kids in activities that might be difficult.
 Still, it’s important to give yourself time to wind down, maybe with a cup of hot tea and a book or just visiting with your family and watching something fun on television.

-7-8 hours of sleep is optimal.
+Seven to eight hours of sleep is optimal.
 Sleep is important for our bodies to recover and to lessen the stress in our lives, just to name a couple benefits.

 As you can see, our evenings are very important to a good morning.

 Now that we have things planned and prepared for the morning and hopefully have gotten a good night’s rest, when the alarm goes off, we increase our chance at getting up and going.

 But if getting out of bed is still a bit difficult, try these things:

 Set your alarm to allow you to hit snooze one time.
 This way you don’t have to jump right out of bed.

 If hitting snooze way too many times is an issue, try putting your alarm across the room so that you have to get out of bed to turn it off.

 When I hear my alarm, the thought crosses my mind to shut it off and roll over and go back to sleep…for the day!